holidayextras/culture/pr-template.md

 #### What gif best describes how you feel about this work?
 ![]()

-- [ ] I have checked our general [contributing document](https://github.com/holidayextras/culture/blob/master/CONTRIBUTING.md) and the project specific [contributing document](../blob/master/CONTRIBUTING.md) (if present) and I'm happy for this to be reviewed.
+- I have checked our general [contributing document](https://github.com/holidayextras/culture/blob/master/CONTRIBUTING.md) and the project specific [contributing document](../blob/master/CONTRIBUTING.md) (if present) and I'm happy for this to be reviewed.

----

-**Reviewer**
-- [ ] :+1:
-- [ ] I don't think this PR needs any additional reviewers

-By adding a +1 you are confirming you have...
+By approving a review you are confirming you have...
 - Witnessed the work behaving as expected (this could be on the author's machine or screencast).
 - Checked for coding anti-patterns.
 - Checked for appropriate test coverage.